FamilySearch/GEDCOM/specification/gedcom-03-datamodel.md

         Pseudo-structures do not have a URI.

+- Within the metasyntax, the order in which substructures are presented within a structure and the order in which choices are presented within an option set are not significant unless otherwise specified in the text next to the metasyntax block.

+    Presentation order is chosen as follows:

+    - If there is text suggesting an order, that order is followed in the metasyntax.
+For example,
+        - `HEAD.GEDC` is presented as the first substructure of `HEAD`.

+    - If a structure represents something with a traditional order, that order is used.
+For example,
+        - `ADDRESS_STRUCTURE`'s substructures are presented in the same order they would be serialized to create a postal address
+        - `NPFX` is listed before other name parts; `SPFX` before `SURN`, and `NSFX` after other name parts

+    - Some structures are placed together because of sematic similarity.
+For example,
+        - `LANG` is with `TRAN`
+        - `CHAN` is with `CREA`
+        - `ASNI` is with `DESI`
+        - `HUSB` is with `WIFE`
+        - `ADDRESS_STRUCTURE` is with `EMAIL`, `FAX`, `PHON`, and `WWW`
+        - `DATE` with `SDATE`

+    - Meaning modifiers are placed before other substructures.
+For example,
+        - `TIME`, `ROLE`, `TYPE`, `FORM`, and `PHRASE` are placed before other substructures.

+    - Required substructures are placed before optional substructures

+    - Rules that expand to an option with many choices are placed before other rules and line templates.
+    - Catch-all choices are placed at the end of their options.
+For example,
+        - `EVEN` and `FACT`, and `OTHER` are placed at the end of their respective lists.

+    - Otherwise, rules and tags are alphabetized.

+    This ordering is chosen only to facilitate reading this document and is not intended as a recommendation on the ordering of lines in a file.

 The context of a structure's superstructure may be necessary in addition to the structure's standard tag to fully determine its structure type.
 To refer to a structure in the context of its superstructure, tags are written with intervening periods.